amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/ms-in-depth.md

 ---

 The `return inputList;` statement inside the `if` statement is there to handle the base case of the recursion.
 When the length of the `inputList` array is equal to 1, it means you've reached a point where the array is already sorted (since an array with only one element is inherently sorted).
 In this case, you simply return the `inputList` as it is.
+Example, the condition `inputList.length === 1` is true because the length of `["cherry"]` is indeed 1.
+Since the base case is met, the function returns the `inputList` array.
+This returned array becomes the `sortedLeft` or `sortedRight` value in the higher-level recursive call, and it will be used for merging purposes.

 Here's how it works step by step: